Free Walking Tour Berlin

 East Berlin: Repression and Surveillance

-East Berlin, on the other hand, was under the strict control of the East German regime and the Soviet Union.
-The communist government stifled political dissent, restricted freedom of speech, and limited access to information.
-The Stasi, the East German secret police, maintained extensive surveillance and employed a vast network of informants to quash any opposition.
+East Berlin as on the other hand was under the dictatorship of East Germany and Soviet Union.
+The communist government had cracked down politics by suppressing demonstrations, free speech and also access to information.
+The opposition was suppressed by the Stasi, the East German secret police, had extensive surveillance and used massive number of informants.

 The Fall of the Berlin Wall